BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 **Does this mean no more "request not understood" or "did not copy"?**

 Not anymore!
-The LLM now handles all requests that fall outside the scope of the current ATC actions, ensuring you'll always receive a response!
+The LLM now handles all questions that fall outside the scope of the current ATC actions, ensuring you'll always receive a response!
+But remember that it will not be able to make any decision making.
+All the LLM will do is purely informational.

 ---